 3D–printed objects are no longer a novelty and are paving the way for incredible scientific innovation.
 For example, a large 3D–printed engine part was successfully tested and could be used in the next generation SLS rocket that will send humans to the moon and Mars, NASA reported.

-3D printing advances are also improving medical treatments and military technology.
+Advanced 3D printing is also improving medical treatments and military technology.

 The road to recovery for any individual with deep skin wounds, which affect all three layers of the skin, can be as painful and traumatic as the incident itself.